vasilakisfil/Introspected-REST/README.md

 >
 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-As the RFC notes, the OPTIONS request should not imply any specific resource action and as a result should return all the available capabilities for that resource, for all actions.

 The same RFC mentions that there isn't any practical use of sending an OPTIONS request to the root url.